hydraulic-institute/edb/source/00_introduction-definitions-references/05_additional-resources.md

 -----
 title: E) Additional Resources
-date:  April 19th, 2024
+date:  July 19th, 2024
 description: Frequently asked questions regarding pump and system curves; pump systems, and additional resources are included.
 hide_units: true
 -----

 ## Additional Resources

-A collection of external resources (mostly free) is provided that users of the Engineering Data Library can explore to learn more about the pump industry, pump and system fundamentals, and careers within the industry.
+A collection of external resources (mostly free) are provided for users of the HI DATA TOOL so they can learn more about the pump industry, pump and system fundamentals, and careers within the industry.

 ### Frequently Asked Questions